menandmice/micetro_docs/guides/admin-manual/failover_management_isc.rst

 *	On the **IPAM** page, locate the scope, then select :guilabel:`Add scope to failover` on either the :guilabel:`Action` or the Row :guilabel:`...` menu:

    .. image:: ../../images/failover-add-scope.png
-      :width: 75%
+      :width: 80%

 -OR-

 * Create a new scope, and select the failover relationship during creation:

    .. image:: ../../images/failover-create-scope.png
-      :width: 75%
+      :width: 80%

 -OR-

-* API offers AdsdDHCPScopesFromDHCPFailoverRelationship which adds scopes to failover relationships, just specify a reference to the DHCP Scope and the failover relationship name.
+* API offers ``AdsdDHCPScopesFromDHCPFailoverRelationship`` which adds scopes to failover relationships.
+Specify a reference to the DHCP Scope and the failover relationship name.

 .. note::
    At least one pool must exist in the scope before adding it to the failover relationship.